-Architectural Technologies 1 Staff Contact: TBA UOC9 HPW5 S- Corequisite/s: BENV1101
+Architectural Technologies 1

+Staff Contact: Mr Harry Stephens UOC9 HPW5 S1

-Environment: An introduction to concepts of social responsibility, environmental accountability and ecological sustainability.
+Environment: An introduction to concepts of social responsibility. environmental accountability and ecological sustainability.
 Implications for the urban/built and natural environments.
 Fundamentals of building physics, as they relate to the concepts of comfort and environmental control.